 After your Gutenberg is installed and activated, Go to Posts -> Add New and look above the text area.
 On the left side you’ll see:

 If you’ve ever used Microsoft Word for Windows, Open Office for Ubuntu Linux, or you’ve just made your posts in Google Docs, then you know how convenient the word count function is.
 In Gutenberg you can now count words, paragraphs, blocks and headings.
 Try this!

 A plus icon will open the lists of blocks divided into different sections depending on their purpose.
 Well, the first set of blocks is called the “Most Used” ones.
 They include such blocks as Paragraph, Image, Heading, Gallery, and more.

 The Inline Elements of Gutenberg contain only the Inline Image block.

 Expand the next tab to check out the Common Blocks.
-Here you will find the same blocks as you’ve seen in the Most Used section plus you’ll find additional ones like Quote, Audio, Cover Image, File, and more.
+Here you will find the same blocks as you’ve seen in the Most Used section plus you’ll find additional ones like Quote, Audio, Cover Image, File, Gallery, and more.

 Formatting blocks include Code, Classic, Custom HTML, Preformatted, and more options.

 Then you can browse the Layout Elements which include Button, “More” divider, Page Break, and some more blocks available.